Table of contents

 Artemisia depicts herself holding a brush in one hand and a palette in the other.

-Her expertly rendered portrait speaks for her skills; from her challenging pose to the intellectual allusion of ‘Pittura’ making this painting a truly original image that is more significant than those of her male counterparts.
+Her expertly rendered portrait speaks for her skills; from her challenging pose to the intellectual allusion of ‘Pittura’ making this painting a truly original image.

-Arrangement In Grey And Black No.1 is a portrait of the painter’s mother.
+Arrangement In Grey And Black No.1 is a portrait of the painter’s mother, that’s why it’s also called “Whistler’s Mother”.

-The painting is a simple formal composition and a nuanced symphony of greys, blues, and yellows.
+The painting is a simple formal composition and a nuanced symphony of grays, blues, and yellows.

-Yet whistler’s mother looks out of place in his Japanese-inspired room.
+Yet the Whistler’s Mother looks out of place in his Japanese-inspired room.
 She is just simply an unexpected part of the decorative composition.

 This painting also became a symbol of motherhood when the U.S. Post Office issued a stamp engraved with this image and the saying “In Memory and In Honor of the Mothers of America”.